 - September 2016 in Addison, Illinois: Celebrating Hope: Promoting Mental Wellness and Resiliency.
 This event with over 100 leaders was immediately followed by a two day Regional Consultant Training Institute co-sponsored with our national affiliate Pathways to Promise.
 25 persons interested in developing their training and consulting skills to help develop mental health awareness programs in faith communities attended the Training Institute.

-Currently the Leadership Group of the IMC meets monthly on the third Tuesday of the month at 9am at NAMI DuPage in Wheaton IL on the even months of the year, and by conference call on the odd months.
+Currently the Leadership Group (and any other interested persons) of the IMHC meets monthly on the third Tuesday of the month at 9am at NAMI DuPage in Wheaton IL on the even months of the year, and by conference call on the odd months.
 The organizing goals for 2018 included developing geographical cluster of local faith communities in the Greater Chicatoland area by raising money for a cluster coach to assist local organizers, updating the bylaws, discussing the possibility of annual membership categories and dues, doing a conference on Sept 19th on practical small group models for mental health support in faith communities, doing a topic discussion of relevance at each bi-monthly in person meeting, and highlighting organizations and programs of interest to faith communities in our bi-monthly conference calls.